USDA vs. FHA: Which Loan Is Better? | 2025

 Is a USDA loan cheaper than an FHA loan?

 USDA loans are typically regarded as being cheaper than FHA loans.
-USDA loans have no down payment requirements and lower mortgage insurance premiums.
+In a USDA loan vs FHA loan comparison, USDA loans have no down payment requirements and lower mortgage insurance premiums.

 What is the downside to a USDA loan?

-Perhaps the biggest downside to a USDA loan is that it’s only available to buyers who are purchasing a primary residence in a designated rural area.
+One of the primary differences between USDA and FHA loans is the geographic restriction of USDA loans.
+A USDA loan is only available to buyers who are purchasing a primary residence in a designated rural area.
 Even though an estimated 97% of the U.S. is eligible, buyers who need to live near employment centers or larger metro areas will likely need to consider an FHA or conventional mortgage loan.

 What do USDA and FHA loans have in common?